xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

 ![lcdkeypad](https://raw.githubusercontent.com/xaviermerino/ECE2551-SoftHardDesign/master/MorseBeeper/ohmslaw.png)

-Alternatively, you can obtain this information with a multimeter or by reading the value at the pin when a button is pressed.
+> Alternatively, you can obtain this information with a multimeter or by reading the value at the pin when a button is pressed.
 The complete schematic can be found [here](http://image.dfrobot.com/image/data/DFR0009/LCDKeypad%20Shield%20V1.0%20SCH.pdf).

+The Arduino reads the value at the pin and provides a number ranging from `0 - 1023` corresponding to the input voltage.
+Since we calculated the voltage at `Analog Pin 0` to be `0.7081 V` we can proceed to map this value to reflect the Arduino's 10-bit ADC resolution.
+We know that `5V` is represented by the decimal value `1023` and that `0V` is represented by `0`.
+We can now map the value accordingly using the **Rule of Three**.
+We find out that the value at the pin read by the Arduino is around `144`.

-You will be extending this class using **inheritance** to create an `LCDKeypad` class which will:
+You will use **inheritance** to create an `LCDKeypad` class which will:
 * Extend the `LiquidCrystal` class.
 * Define the following `enum` to make your code more readable: